 Block On-Screen Site Notifications on Chrome

-Sometimes it may not possible to remind the specific website URL directly to Block Notifications from it on your Chrome browser.
+Sometimes it may not be possible to remind the specific website URL directly to Block Notifications from it on your Chrome browser.
 So, if in case, you’ve landed any website page and the pop-up notification appears on the screen that looks like the following image, you can block the notification easily.

 That’s it, guys.
 We hope this guide was helpful to you.
 For further queries, you can comment below.